heliomass/DynamicCVS/README.md

 cvs:(MY_CVS_BRANCH) ✗
 ```

-Amplified CVS has an expandable hook system, meaning new commands can be added in the future, and existing commands can have extra functionality added either prior to or after their execution.
+Dynamic CVS has an expandable hook system, meaning new commands can be added in the future, and existing commands can have extra functionality added either prior to or after their execution.

 ## Usage
 ### Step 1: Clone the Repository and Set Up the Path